Why Baptism . . .

 Be an actively participating member of our parish community.
 If you are not a member here, you must arrange to have your baby baptized at All Hallows with the pastor or the Director of Catechetical Ministry, and you must have the permission of the pastor of the Church that you regularly attend.

 Attend a parent preparation session.
 The schedule for these sessions will be given when you call to arrange the baptism.

 For parents living out of town, pre-baptismal preparation may be scheduled through your local parish church.
 Proof of completion must be provided before the baptism will take place.

-Baptisms are scheduled for Sundays after the 9:30 Mass.
+Baptisms are scheduled on Sundays.
 You may schedule the date of the Baptism beforehand, but the date cannot be confirmed until after the preparation class is completed.

 What do I do first?